 However, contractors and other self-employed parties are not subject to minimum wage.

 Workers are entitled to receive the minimum wage from their age bracket from the age of 16.
 Once an employee reaches the age of 23, they become entitled to the National Living Wage rate.

-The maximum fine any employer found to be underpaying workers can receive is up to £20,000 per employee.
+Employers found to be underpaying workers can receive fines of up to £20,000 per employee.
 They can also be barred for up to 15 years from taking any position as a company director.
-The employer will be required to pay 100% of arrears within 14 days.
+The employer will be required to pay 200% (increased from 100% in 2016) of arrears within 14 days.
 There is also a fine of 50% of the total amount of underpaid wages for the reference period up to £20,000 per employee.

 Apprentices and the national minimum wage